 DNA sequences for a total of three genes from 56 staphylococcal species, and one outgroup species (Bacillus subtilis) were downloaded from NCBI GenBank.
 The three loci information included the non-coding 16S rRNA gene sequences, and two protein coding genes: dnaJ, rpoB.
 The multi-locus dataset was created by concatenating these sequences using SeqNinja in DNAstar.
 The single locus and the concatenated multi-locus dataset were uploaded on Github.
 The data was pulled using the command ‘git pull’ using command line.
 The sequences were aligned using the MAFFT module on High performance computing facility at Iowa State University.
 The alignments were saved in the default FASTA format.
 The Fasta alignment files were used for ML tree construction in Raxml-NG

 Module PAUP* was used to construct phylogenetic trees for the single and multi-locus datasets using distance measures.
 The fasta alignment files were converted to NEXUS format by importing them in PAUP.
 Bacillus subtilis single gene and concatenated sequences were designated as the outgroup for each of the datasets.
 The GTR + gamma model was used as nucleotide substitution model and minimum evolution was set as the objective for the analysis.
 A distance matrix was generated.
 Neighbor joining trees with branch lengths were generated and saved.
-Bootstrap analysis with 100 replicates was carried out and 50 % majority rule trees were constructed
+Bootstrap analysis with 100 replicates was carried out and 50 % majority rule trees were constructed.

 Phylogenetic tree construction under the maximum likelihood criterion was carried out using RAxML-NG module on HPC-class.
 Alignments for the single gene and multi locus dataset were used for the analysis.
 Model: GTR+FO+G4m was used as the nucleotide substitution model.
 An ML tree search with 20 distinct starting trees (10 random and 10 parsimony) and a bootstrap analysis (Felsenstein Bootstrap + Transfer Bootstrap) of 50 replicates was carried out for these datasets.
 The final log likelihood values and AIC and BIC scores were noted and evaluated for each of these datasets.